Undergraduate Admissions

 Lower Division Transfers Requirements

 Due to increased enrollment demands, some CSUs do not admit lower-division transfer applicants.
-Students are advised to check the rSPFYPective university they are interested in to see if lower division transfer applications are accepted.
+Students are advised to check the respective university they are interested in to see if lower division transfer applications are accepted.

-Having fewer than 60 semester (90 quarter) units at the point of transfer may affect eligibility for registration priority at a CSU universityes and may affect the student’s financial aid status.
+Having fewer than 60 semester (90 quarter) units at the point of transfer may affect eligibility for registration priority at a CSU and may affect the student's financial aid status.

 California resident transfer applicants with fewer than 60 semester or 90 quarter units must: